 Customization and HTML

-Yola does offer quite a few customization choices and you can add coding for additional features.
+Yola does offer quite a few customization choices for a free blogging site and you can add coding for additional features.
 They do explain that your coding may conflict with their Site builder at times, so that’s something to be aware of.

 Cons of Yola as a Free Blogging Site